ftessier/needs-report/current-edition/executive-summary.md

 # Needs Report

-Report on _Needs_ in ionizing radiation, prepared by the CIRMS science and technology committee
+Report on _Needs_ in ionizing radiation, prepared by the CIRMS Science and technology committee

 ## Executive Summary